Azferry/azure-subscription-migration/README.md

 Migration of subscriptions between tenants.

 > **Warning**
-> Check the Microsoft Migration [documentation][ms_transfer_sub] to get a list of all resources that will be impacted.
+> Transferring an Azure subscription to a different Azure AD directory is a complex process that must be carefully planned and executed.
+Many Azure services require security principals (identities) to operate.
+Please read the Microsoft migration [article][ms_transfer_sub] article that tries to cover most of the Azure services that depend heavily on security principals, but is not comprehensive.

 ## Subscription Assessment